Benefit Claims in the Summer

 Slowly over a number of years Universal Credit has been rolled out in all regions in the UK.
 This means that if you are putting a new claim in for any income-based benefit you will most likely have to claim Universal Credit instead of what have been termed “legacy benefits”.
 Examples of legacy benefits are Income Support, Jobseekers Allowance, Employment & Support Allowance, Child and Working Tax Credits, and also Housing Benefit, all of which are being replaced by Universal Credit.

 For claimants already receiving these legacy benefits this will continue (possibly until 2023).
 However, if you have a change of circumstances this could trigger a Universal Credit transfer.

 In previous years, students with children or health conditions (specifically those receiving Employment and Support Allowance, Income Support or Child Tax Credits) may have been able to apply for housing benefit over the summer break, because they were not receiving their student loan income.
-However, as Universal Credit has now been fully rolled out from early 2019, if you were wanting to claim housing benefit over this 2020 summer break, this will most likely trigger a change of circumstances and you will be required to claim Universal Credit.
+However, as Universal Credit has now been fully rolled out from early 2019, if you were wanting to claim housing benefit over the 2021 summer break, this will most likely trigger a change of circumstances and you will be required to claim Universal Credit.
 By claiming Universal Credit this will stop all legacy benefits and you are unlikely to be able to reopen them.

 The effect of claiming Universal Credit

 While it is possible that claiming Universal Credit over the summer months will increase your income in the short-term (as it will include a housing cost element), in the longer term, when a student returns to their course after the summer break, research from the Child Poverty Action Group has shown students tend to be significantly worse off than those who remain on legacy benefits.